What To Do If Your Baby Won't Sleep In Their Bassinet

 Your Baby’s Needs Are Not Met

-Just as it would be hard for you to fall asleep with a hungry tummy or in a hot room, it can also be hard for your baby to snooze if their basic needs are not met.
+Just as it would be hard for you to fall asleep with a hungry tummy, it can also be hard for your baby to snooze if their basic needs are not met.
 This applies whether they are sleeping in their bassinet, on the go, or in their crib.

-If your baby is hungry, hot, cold, or they have a wet or dirty diaper, settling down might be difficult.
+If your baby is hungry or they have a wet or dirty diaper, settling down might be difficult.